 A variety of tasting experiences are offered; one of their most popular and in depth offerings is the Vineyard Odyssey Tour & Tasting.
 Guests (up to 8 people) are driven around the estate in a open air (with a roof) cart.
 The driver/wine educator offers insights into the property’s history, farming practices and stops at some of the most well-known vineyard blocks where you will try wine from that particular block at each of the stops (followed by a seated tasting).

 Other experiences include their estate tour and barrel tasting (including a stop in their production facility), a private vertical tasting of select years of their Stags Leap District Estate Cabernet Sauvignon (vintages up to 8 years old), and the Palisades Preview Seated tasting (where guests enjoy limited production Palisades Society club wines.
-In 2017 they opened an east facing tiny, gated space next to the hospitality center – called the Palisades Patio – offering great views of the nearby rocky palisades (for wine club members).
+In 2017 they opened an east facing tiny, gated space next to the hospitality center called the Palisades Patio which offers great views of the nearby rocky palisades (for wine club members).
 Several private rooms are also available in the hospitality center.

 Lunches can be reserved (there is no commercial kitchen on site) so they work with select caterers.

-Due to their popularity the tasting room can often fill up quickly especially on busy summer and harvest time weekends – the hospitality staff is very sensitive to keeping enough space in the tasting room – and may turn away visitor’s if the tasting room is already filled to capacity.
+Due to their popularity the tasting room can often fill up quickly especially on busy summer and harvest time weekends – the hospitality staff is very sensitive to keeping enough space in the tasting room and may turn away visitor’s if the tasting room is already filled to capacity.
 Recommendations are highly recommended, especially on the weekends.

 Leave a Reply